howprice/invaders-emulator/README.md

 ## TODO

-- BUG: Score glitches when goes into 3 decimal digits.
-Probably a bug in 8080 BCD instructions.
 - Save/restore state
+- Watchpoints (break when memory read/written to)
 - Move debugHook into debugger class/file
 - Get rid of Machine.memorySizeBytes: memory could have gaps, and may not be a contiguous block
 - Update memory window to select Chunk to view, which is guaranteed to be a single contiguous block.